 You are Managing Partner of CSP & Associates – what are the key challenges and opportunities for law firms operating in Cambodia?

 The opportunity for a commercial law firm is to be a crucial part of one of the fastest growing economies in the world, as firms adapt to an increasingly formal, law-based business environment.
-The challenge is navigating how the laws and regulations are currently implemented in practice in such a way as to achieve the client’s goals.
+The challenge is navigating how the laws and regulations are currently in-effect in such a way as to achieve the client’s goals.

 How has legal technology changed the Cambodian legal industry?

-E-government is slowly but surely taking hold, and greatly simplifies, accelerates and reduces the cost of certain areas of our practice.
-For instance, trademark filing has gone online – you used to have to print out the application, drive a across the city to the Ministry of Commerce, wait for the right person and file it; now all that can be done with a few clicks.
+E-government is slowly but surely taking hold, and greatly simplifies, accelerates.
+And reduces the cost of certain areas of our practice.
+For instance, trademark filing has gone online – you used to have to print out the application, drive a across the city to the Ministry of Commerce.
+Then wait for the right person and file it; now all that can be done with a few clicks.
 Similarly with incorporation and paying taxes, though there are still gaps in what is possible.

 Frankly speaking, I think most firms are not yet making use of legal tech.
-As far as I’ve seen, there are few offerings specifically tailored to Cambodia.
+As far as I know, there are a few offerings specifically to Cambodia.
 There are many business concepts that have yet to be brought here, including in the legal tech sector.